SerjioFernandes/freightpro-fmcsa-api/DEPLOYMENT.md

-# 🚀 DEPLOYMENT GUIDE: FreightPro FMCSA API
+# 🚀 DEPLOYMENT GUIDE: CargoLume FMCSA API

 **How to deploy your backend while keeping frontend on Netlify**